wijayaerick/wijayaerick/README.md

 <br />
 <br />

-I'm Erick, a Software Engineer from Indonesia, currently living in Jakarta, Indonesia.
+I'm Erick, a Software Engineer from Indonesia, currently living in Singapore.

 **Languages and Tools:**